“I’m a Midwife… and I Don’t Remember Parts of My Own Birth”

 2. Pain and physical exhaustion

-Labour can be physically demanding, and the early postnatal period often comes with sleep deprivation.
+Labour is physically demanding, and the early postnatal period is all but garunteed to be a sleep deprived time.
 Both pain and exhaustion can make it harder for the brain to encode memories.

 3. Trauma or unexpected outcomes

 If your birth didn’t go as planned, your brain may process parts of it differently.
 This doesn’t always mean trauma but when expectations and reality don’t align, it can affect how the experience is remembered.
 Also you may have made decisions legally and technically but still feel like you didn’t have a choice.
-It’s really hard to process that and it can get stuck making memory around the time hazy.
+It’s hard to process that and it can make memory around the time hazy.

 Other Things to Consider: